fsarshad/Covid19XRaysHw2/README.md

 6. References

 # Introduction
-This study looks at utilizing artificial intelligence (AI) to rapidly and reliably detect COVID-19 in chest X-ray pictures.
+The study below looks at utilizing artificial intelligence (AI) to rapidly and reliably detect COVID-19 in chest X-ray pictures.
 The authors created a huge dataset of chest X-rays, encompassing regular, viral pneumonia, and COVID-19 cases.
 They then used deep learning methods to build a system to evaluate X-rays and differentiate between these groups.
 The algorithm achieved extremely high accuracy, with success rates greater than 97% across all categories.

 Link: https://arxiv.org/abs/2003.13145